Master the Market. Source with Authority.

 Start your journey at the source of gemmology: learn about gemstone origins, see how gems are mined and how these extraordinarily valuable minerals get to market.
-Learn about gemmology quality and value factors for all types of gems, from Diamonds to Coloured Stones, Phenomenal gems, Organics to Jade.
+Learn about gemmology quality and value factors for all types of gems, from Diamonds to Coloured Stones, Pearls, Phenomenal gems, and other Organics to Jade.

 Preview video